Healthcare Administration Programs in Michigan

 There are few states whose healthcare needs are quite as diverse as those found in Michigan.
 Whether you want to tackle the challenges of rural healthcare in Upper Michigan or address the problems with healthcare and poverty in Lower Michigan, a healthcare administration degree is the first step to a management career in this field.

-Keeping in mind that job growth will vary quite a bit due to the many different communities in Michigan, the expected job growth rate of 7% through 2028 is very positive (O*Net, 2018).
-Across Michigan, medical managers report a median salary of $93,660 per year (O*Net, 2018).
+Keeping in mind that job growth will vary quite a bit due to the many different communities in Michigan, the expected job growth rate of 7% through the decade leading up to 2028 is very positive.
+Across Michigan, medical managers report a median salary of $118,800 per year.

 Earning a healthcare administration degree and dedicating yourself to this career path means changing the lives of Michigan residents.
 Take the first step and contact healthcare administration programs in Michigan.